Nevenall/ghosting-the-edge/manuscript.md

 Welcome to the Edge

-# Chapter One – Ghosting the Edge
+# Chapter One—Ghosting the Edge

 'Ghosting' Slang for making a living ('feeding the meat' is a more colorful synonym).